jamesw732/Minions-of-Mirth-Reborn-DPS-Calc-GUI/README.md

 # Minions-of-Mirth-Reborn-DPS-Calc

-This is probably the worst written GUI program every created (my first time using tkinter).
+This is probably the worst written GUI program ever created (my first time using tkinter).

 ## Some notes on use
 1. This program may not work if your name has the word "for" at the end of it.
 This might be a simple fix.